Venom-Biochem-Lab/venome/docs/auth.md

 1. Check if *$user.loggedIn* is true or false.
 2. Hide the element or redirect as needed.

-To track whether a user is logged in, we use a Svelte store called "user" (defined in [`user.ts`](../frontend/stores/user.ts)).
+To track whether a user is logged in for the purposes of hiding elements, we use a Svelte store called "user" (defined in [`user.ts`](../frontend/stores/user.ts)).
 This store has an attribute called **loggedIn.** The **loggedIn** attribute is set to *true* either when the user has just logged in, or if they open the website while they have an authentication cookie stored.
 The attribute is set to *false* when the user logs out and defaults to *false* if the site is reloaded.

-Svelte provides an easy shorthand to interface with a svelte store; You can simply type in "$user.*attribute*" to look at any of the store's attributes.
-There are other attributes in the user store which are not currently used (username and admin) but these can be accessed in the same wa
+Svelte provides an easy shorthand to interface with a svelte store; You can simply type in "$user.*attribute*" to look at the contents of any store attribute.
+The other user store attributes (*username*, *admin*, etc.) could be used in a similar way in the future, but we are not using them at this time.

 You can see some examples of use-cases in [`Header.svelte`](../frontend/src/lib/Header.svelte) and [`Upload.svelte`](../frontend/src/routes/Upload.svelte).